 Daughters whose mothers gained 15 to 19 pounds during pregnancy had the lowest risk of obesity.
 Compared to this group, daughters whose mothers gained more than 40 pounds while pregnant were almost twice as likely to be obese at age 18 and later in life.

 Too little weight gain was also linked with a daughter's obesity risk.
-Pregnancy weight gain of less than 10 pounds was associated with a 1.5-fold increase in the odds of being obese at 18 and a 1.3-fold increase in odds of being obese in later life.
+Pregnancy weight gain of fewer than 10 pounds was associated with a 1.5-fold increase in the odds of being obese at 18 and a 1.3-fold increase in odds of being obese in later life.

 The study was published June 16, 2009, in the online version of the International Journal of Obesity.